CameronCarroll/spree_zipzones_070/README.md

 * Deface doesn't seem to work with 1.9.3, so until that's fixed this extension is for 1.9.2 or lower.

-Copyright (c) 2011 Cameron Carroll, released under the New BSD License
+Copyright (c) 2011 Cameron Carroll, released under the WTFPL.
+(See LICENSE)

 Copyright (c) 2011 PrintBear, LLC. released under the New BSD License